ryanknauer/CPSC448/YoutubeExtension/Markov.md

 #### Single Valued Observation

-Most common HMM assume a single valued observation represting the exact state observed.
-So, even though our CNN observation provides a probablistic observation for each state, we will start by providing only the highest probable state as the single observed state.
+Most common HMM assume a single valued observation representing the exact state observed.
+So, even though our CNN observation provides a probabilistic observation for each state, we will start by providing only the highest probable state as the single observed state.
 Of course this looses any differentiation between more or less confident guesses by the CNN observation model.

 #### Vectorized Observation